 HIGH SCHOOL

-At Denton Calvary Academy, students in grades 9 – 12 attend classes on campus Monday, Wednesday, and Friday.
+At Denton Calvary Academy, students attend classes on campus Monday, Wednesday, and Friday.
 On Tuesday and Thursday they work at home (the satellite classroom) following teacher constructed assignments.
 Students are responsible for completing the out-of-class assignments on their own time, with the counsel and supervision of parents.
 Because this structure encourages the development of good time-management and self-discipline, it provides excellent preparation for college.

 CURRICULUM